 Was that going to happen now?
 Was Naruto going to kiss her?
 Did she want him to kiss her?

-Her eyes slowly cracked open and she could make out a shadowed figure closing in on her face before closing them in anticipation.
+Her eyes slowly cracked open and she could make out a shadowed figure moving towards her face before closing them in anticipation.

 Something warm and soft touched the skin of her brow before drawing away, leaving a pleasantly cool tingle in its wake.